deebov/atomik-color-picker/README.md

 ## Supported colors

+- `RGB`
+- `HSV`
+- `HEX`
+- `HSL` coming soon
+- Alpha

 The color value is converted to multiple formats automatically, so you don't have to deal with color conversion 😄.
-Available color formats are `rgb`, `hsv`, `hex`, `alpha` and string value (`hsl` coming soon).
 You can access them via `state.color`.

 ## API